fsichetti/nice-meshes/README.md

 *TODO: move to CMake*

 # Running
 Program behaviour is specified in a standard INI file.
 The INI file can contain any number of sections, each corresponding to a different configuration.
-The program takes two optional arguments: the name of the configuration (i.e. section) to use, and the path to the INI file itself, which defaults to `./configuration.ini`.
+The program takes two optional arguments: the name of the configuration (INI section) to use, and the path to the INI file itself, which defaults to `./configuration.ini`.
+Key-value pairs specified before any section are applied to all configurations.
 The first argument is the name of the INI file.
 If more arguments are specified, the rest are configurations from that file that are run in order; otherwise, all configurations from the INI file are executed in order.

-*Example: the file `configuration.ini` in the current directory contains a section named "torusply" which generates a torus with certain parameters and saves it as a PLY mesh.
-The command `nicemesh torusply` executes this instruction.*
+The `-p` options tells the program to run in parallel, which disables interactivity.

 ## Configuration parameters
 All parameters are case-insensitive.